cybersafe-dev/cybersafety-tool/content/minisite.md

     and dangers inherent in the online world.

-    While we continue to call for online safety to become a mandatory part of the curriculum in primary schools, CyberSafeIreland has developed CYBERSAFE TOOL for SCHOOLS, an online self-assessment tool for measuring school’s understanding of cybersafety against a number of key performance categories.
+    While we continue to call for online safety to become a mandatory part of the curriculum in primary schools, CyberSafeIreland has developed CyberSafe Tool for Schools, an online self-assessment tool for measuring school’s understanding of cybersafety against a number of key performance categories.
 Our goal is to establish a national benchmark for online safety and digital literacy across primary schools in Ireland.
   cybersafeireland: >-
     CyberSafeIreland is a not-for-profit organisation, established in 2015, that works to empower children, parents and teachers to navigate the online world